 As a violinist, she worked with several Parisian orchestras, as well as a concerto soloist (Bach’s Concerto for two violins in D minor, Mozart’s Sinfonia concertante ) and chamber music recitalist (violin and viola duo, string quartet).
 From 2005 to 2017, when she moved to Montreal, she was the first solo violin of the Ecce Cantus and Choeur Battant orchestras, conducted by Martina Niernhaussen.

 Driven by the desire to communicate the love for the violin and for playing in ensembles, Diana created in 2008 an amateur orchestra for her students, the Dochia Orchestra Junior, which performed more than 20 concerts.

 Composition came naturally, out of the desire to express through music images, memories, imaginary travels.
 In her works, Diana develops an original style, combining influences inherited from Romanian folk music, her classical music education and her passion for the opera and minimalism.
 The key word to her musical universe is melody.

 Her list of works includes symphonic works, operas, as well as chamber music.
-Her compositions have been played in France, Romania and England, and several have been recorded on CD and vinyl disc.
+Her compositions have been played in France, Romania, England and Canada, and several have been recorded on CD and vinyl disc.

 List of works

 Paintings – Symphonic suite.
 Duration: 25 minutes.
 First performance in 2009.
 Available on CD, Amazon, Spotify, iTunes and You Tube.

 Poems – Suite for mezzo-soprano and orchestra.
 Text: Diana Cotoman (in French).
 Duration: 22 minutes.
 First performance in 2013.
 Available on CD, Amazon, Spotify and iTunes.

 Symphony no.1 Duration: 45 minutes.
 First performance in 2012.
 Available on CD, Amazon, iTunes and You Tube.